The Toddler Pillow and Other Room Safety Rules for the “Big Kid Bed”

 As our children get older, they get more bumps and bruises.
 Make sure that you are prepared with a fully stocked first aid kit both in your home and your vehicle(s).
 I would also make sure that you have some Ipecac on hand just in case she swallows something dangerous.

-If your child is old enough (it will take many children a LOT of repetition to remember this information), make sure that your child knows your name, address, and telephone number so that should she become lost, she can find you.
+If your child is old enough, make sure that your child knows your name, address, and telephone number so that should she become lost, she can find you.
 Along with this, make sure to impress the importance of finding an authority figure like a police officer or firefighter, so that she doesn’t approach random strangers.

 Even though our children grow up quickly, we need to always keep their safety in mind, both when it comes to sleep, as well as play.
 Make sure that all areas of your home are kid-friendly.
 You’ll be able to un-“child-proof” soon enough.